+II.
 THE JUDICIAL FUNCTION

-Cost effectiveness of judging: The fundamental similarity of the judicial function today, with that of a century ago, must give at once reassurance and a cause for some anxiety.
-The reassurance derives from the fact that, though so much else has changed in the world, the judicial model, established in

-England centuries ago, has proved so durable that it has survived.
-Come 10 o'clock, black robed judges, most of them still wigged, enter courts in all parts of the former Empire.
-They hear oral argument.
+1. Cost effectiveness of judging

+The fundamental similarity of the judicial function today, with that of a century ago, must give at once reassurance and a cause for some anxiety.
+The reassurance derives from the fact that, though so much else has changed in the world, the judicial model, established in England centuries ago, has proved so durable that it has survived.
+Come 10 o'clock, black robed judges, most of them still wigged, enter courts in all parts of the former Empire, They hear oral argument.
 Most of them listen to evidence.
 A diminishing number have to charge juries.
 Rulings are given in open court.
 Judgments are delivered, published and scrutinised by higher courts.
-In an age of freedom of information, it is well to remember that important aspects of this process have long been exposed to public gaze and professional and public scrutiny for centuries.
+In an age of freedom of information, it is well to remember that important aspects of this process have been exposed to public gaze and professional and public scrutiny for centuries.

 The cause for concern arises from the nagging doubt that an institution, even one with so many admirable features of independence, integrity and industry, should prove so resistant to change, in a time whose watchword is change.
 Some reassurance on this score is provided by the reminder, that however we organise the judicial system, however many court administrators we appoint and computers we install, the judicial function will always be a cost intensive one.
-As well, we are correctly reminded that judicial resolution is "only a very small tip of a very large iceberg.4 Justice outside the judicial system may sometimes better serve the needs of people in dispute than that which is found within.5 That is why the number and variety of non-judicial mechanisms for the resolution of disputes has proliferated in recent years.
-It is why the calls go out for more such extra-judicial mechanisms and why they proliferate and persist.6 the hard pressed budget committees of our legislatures, operating in hard times.
-Such cliches astonish observers of the judicial scene who have the merest acquaintance with economic theory.
+As well, we are correctly reminded that judicial resolution is "only a very small tip of a very large iceberg".
+Justice outside the judicial system may sometimes better serve the needs of people in dispute than that which is found within.5 That is why the number and variety of non-judicial mechanisms for the resolution of disputes have proliferated in recent years.
+It is why the calls go out for more such extra-judicial mechanisms and why they proliferate and persist.6 the Administration of Justice, 1980, 15.

+In the post-Friedmanite era, we are all more conscious of the need for cost effectiveness in judging.
+Ringing statements that "justice is beyond price" nowadays fall on deaf ears, in the hard pressed budget committees of our legislatures, operating in hard times.
+Such clichés astonish observers of the judicial scene who have the merest acquaintance with economic theory.
 As an alternative to this naive view, there is a growing appreciation that the judge of the future must be conserved for the functions which judges do best and deployed in activity worthy of the training, intellect, and public cost involved in the expenditure of judicial time.